romain325/opencode-hooks-plugin/README.md

 - `config.test.ts` creates isolated temporary directories per test and passes a fake `homeDir`, so your real `~/.claude/settings.json` never leaks into results.
 - `executor.test.ts` mocks `globalThis.fetch` for HTTP tests and passes a fake SDK client for prompt/agent tests.
 Command tests spawn real bash subprocesses.

-## License

-See package.json.
-Or don't.
-The hooks will fire either way.